grahamegrieve/PdfiumLib/README.md

 # PdfiumLib
-Example of a PDF VCL Control using PDFium
+Example of a PDF Control using PDFium - works with both Delphi and Lazarus on Windows, Linux, and OSX.

 ## Requirements
 pdfium.dll (x86/x64) from the [pdfium-binaries](https://github.com/bblanchon/pdfium-binaries)